colorado-code-for-communities/contributing/README.md

 #How to Help?

-You're passionate about helping others, and you're interested in using technology to do it.
+You're passionate about using technology to help others in your community.
 Great!
 So are we!
 And we can definitely use your skills.

 ###If you're a community organizer